 Quick compliance note

-Before texting or emailing leads, make sure your company follows applicable consent rules, opt-out requirements, platform rules, and state/federal law.
+Before texting, calling, or emailing leads, make sure your company follows applicable consent rules, opt-out requirements, platform rules, and state or federal law.
 This is not legal advice.
 For email, review the FTC’s CAN-SPAM Act compliance guide.
-For calls and texts, review the FCC’s information on telemarketing and robocalls and speak with a qualified advisor if needed.
+For calls and texts, review the FCC’s robocalls and robotexts guidance and speak with a qualified advisor if needed.

 Roofing follow-up examples you can copy